 Key authorization cards are issued at the beginning of the program.
 The student is responsible for returning the key(s) once his/her assignment is finished.
 Students must take the key authorization card to the Key Issue Office at SDSU to pick up the physical keys and activate the electronic access function on the SDSU ID.
 Lost SDSU IDs must be reported immediately so that the electronic access can be canceled.

-The key issue office is near Peterson Gym, and is a set of cashier windows on the left side of the Campus Police building.
+The key issue office is near Peterson Gym and the campus Police Department.